Takeda aims to sell over-the-counter unit for $3.7bn

 Taisho Pharmaceutical, the top Japanese player in over-the-counter medicine, is reportedly a leading candidate.
 But with the coronavirus pandemic clouding the outlook for markets and the economy, whether negotiations will proceed remains unclear.

-The subsidiary boasts a product lineup with names that are well known in Japan, such as the Alinamin vitamin brand.
-But the consumer products business struggles with weaker profitability than prescription drugs in a low-growth domestic market.
+The subsidiary, spun off from Takeda in 2016, boasts a product lineup with names that are well known in Japan, such as the Alinamin vitamin brand and cold medicine Benza Block.

+But the consumer business struggles with weaker profitability than prescription drugs in a low-growth domestic market, holding Takeda back in a highly competitive industry.

+Blood products, a Shire specialty, and ulcerative colitis drugs added to Takeda's portfolio from its 2008 acquisition of U.S.-based Millennium Pharmaceuticals will be among the Japanese company's main profit sources going forward.
+The drugmaker will focus on developing treatments for cancer, diseases of the digestive system and central nervous system, and rare conditions.